abinashk/abinashk.github.io/_posts/2013-08-16-code-highlighting-post.md

 comments: true
 ---

-pg_dump is a very useful tool to create backups of your postgresql database.
+'pg_dump' is a very useful tool to create backups of your postgresql database.
 It is very straightforward to use in normal linux servers.
 But in case of Openshift, especially if your app gear and database gear are different, it can be a little bit tricky.
 I have stumbled around many times to figure this out.
 Following approach has worked for me every time.

-##First we should get the ssh address of the postgress gear.
+First we should get the ssh address of the postgress gear.
 For this we can use the 'rhc app show' command which lists the gears in your application and their ssh addresses.

 {% highlight shell %}
 rhc app show <app_name> --gears